John Leeson: Doctor Who and spin-offs

 Leeson was first brought on as the voice of K9 in Doctor Who for 1977's The Invisible Enemy.
-Producer Graham Williams liked the character that the decision was made to retain him as a regular character to appeal to the younger members of the audience.
+Producer Graham Williams liked the character so much that the decision was made to retain him as a regular character to appeal to the younger members of the audience.
 Tom Baker, who played the Fourth Doctor, detested the character of K9, but gets on well with Leeson (when Leeson appeared on Tom Baker's edition of This Is Your Life in 2000, he entered on all fours).